Trade Policy Alert Services Compared: Which Catches Your Change

 An alert service that delivers 9,000 notices to find 40 actionable ones is delivering noise.
 A service that delivers 40 alerts that all matter is delivering signal.
 Compliance Radar is built to deliver only the 40.

-Section 122 Specifically: Why It Forces an Alert Service Decision
+Section 122 Specifically: Why It Also Forces an Alert Service Decision

 Section 122 reciprocal tariffs were authorized under recent executive action and have been added as Chapter 99 entries throughout 2025 and 2026.
 The tariff structure changes more frequently than any other layer in the U.S. duty stack.
 A Section 122 rate change announced today can be effective in 7-30 days.

 For importers exposed to Section 122 (essentially anyone importing from major U.S. trading partners), missing a Section 122 change means paying the wrong duty rate on every entry filed after the effective date until the importer catches the change manually.
-The financial impact compounds quickly: a 5-point rate change × $10M annual import value = $500K per year in over- or under-payment.
+The financial impact compounds quickly: a 5-point rate change on $10M annual import value is $500K per year in over- or under-payment.

 Frequently Asked Questions